Artur8-00/RecycleBinCleaner/README.md

 - ⚙️ Settings window with options:
   - Autostart with Windows
   - Sound notification on emptying
   - Light and Dark themes
-- ℹ️ "About" window with version and author info
 - 🔄 Auto-check for updates (optional)

 ---